Figure

 Dense, theologically rich texts on the contemplative life that connect hesychast practice to the deepest questions of Christian theology.

 His writing is among the most theologically dense in the Philokalia.
-He addresses the relationship between contemplative experience and theological understanding, arguing that the two are not separate but mutually illuminating: genuine practice leads to genuine understanding, and genuine understanding deepens practice.
-This integration of the experiential and the intellectual makes his work valuable for readers who want to understand the theological framework that supports hesychast practice.
+He addresses the relationship between contemplative experience and theological understanding, arguing that the two are not separate: genuine practice leads to genuine understanding, and genuine understanding deepens practice.
+The practitioner who prays and the theologian who thinks are, at depth, doing the same work — or should be.

 Related Figures